fortran-lang/stdlib/WORKFLOW.md

    participants are on the same page.
 We should not merge if there is a strong objection from the reviewers or from somebody in the wider community.

 5. Moving from experimental to main.
-Once new functionality lands into "experimental", the next step is to write a "specification".
-The specification is a document that describes the API and the functionality, so that anyone can use it to create an implementation from scratch without looking at `stdlib`. `stdlib` provides the reference implementation.
-When this specification document is approved by the wide community and the standards committee (informally), then we can move the code into main, and the particular specification document becomes part of the Fortran Standard Library.
+The experimental "namespace" contains new functionality together with its specification.
+In order to move from experimental to main, the specification document must be approved by the wide community and the standards committee (informally).
+If that happens, then we can move the code into main, and the particular specification document becomes part of the Fortran Standard Library.